Installation – Maven and Gradle

 specify the correct resolution to ensure the best possible quality.
 To do this, use the appropriate numerical parameter

-for the write method and the derived dot size in millimetres for the draw method.
+for the write method and the derived dot size in millimeters for the draw method.
 The dot size is

 calculated using the formula: 25.4 divided by the resolution in DPI.
 Example: